 Am I A Candidate For A Capsulectomy?

 Women who have concerns about their breast implants, including capsular contracture, are candidates for a capsulectomy procedure.
-Ideal candidates for a capsulectomy meet the following requirements:
+Ideal candidates for your capsulectomy in Beverly Hills or Santa Monica with Dr. Shafa meet the following requirements:

 - Are generally in good health